-- The rider should listen carefully to the instructions of the grooms.
+- The rider should listen carefully to the instructions of the horsemen.

 - The rider should expect the horse to move unexpectedly, and so squeeze with the legs or hold onto the mane to keep balance.

-- The rider should stay behind the front groom at all times.
+- The rider should stay behind the front horseman at all times.

 - The rider should pay attention to their surroundings so they can foresee possible accidents, i.e. a hole in the ground, an angry horse preparing to kick.